Tolevats/ecommerce-platform/README.md

 ## Challenges Faced & Solutions

-* **Hydration Mismatches:** Encountered potential hydration errors when using persisted state (Zustand with `persist`, `next-themes`) because the server might render a default state while the client hydrates with persisted state.
-Solved by implementing `isMounted` checks in components (`ThemeProvider`, `ThemeToggleButton`, `Header`) to ensure UI dependent on persisted state only renders client-side.
+* **Zustand Hydration Conflicts:** Significant challenges were encountered with hydration errors (`getServerSnapshot`, `Maximum update depth exceeded`) when using Zustand's `persist` middleware with `sessionStorage`/`localStorage` in the Next.js App Router.
+The initial client render state (from storage) conflicted with the server-rendered state.
+    * **Solution:** Implemented an `isMounted` state check within components (`Header`, `CartSidebar`) that display persisted state.
+These components render default/placeholder values initially and only display the actual state from Zustand after the `useEffect` hook confirms the component has mounted on the client.
+This aligns the initial client render with the server render, resolving the errors.
+* **`useShallow` for Performance:** When selecting object slices from Zustand (e.g., `{ user, isAuthenticated }`), React might re-render even if the underlying values haven't changed, simply because the object reference is new on each render.
+    * **Solution:** Imported and used `useShallow` from `zustand/react/shallow` as the second argument to the `useAuthStore` hook in the `Header` component.
+This ensures the component only re-renders if the actual values within the selected slice change.
-* **API Limitations:** The Fake Store API lacks features like server-side pagination or robust filtering, requiring client-side workarounds (fetching all products for filtering/pagination).
+* **API Limitations:** The Fake Store API lacks features like server-side pagination, requiring client-side workarounds.
-* **`useMutation` for Client State:** Decided against using `useMutation` for simple client state updates (like adding to the Zustand cart) as it added unnecessary complexity compared to directly calling store actions. `useMutation` was used primarily to demonstrate optimistic updates in the cart removal simulation.
+* **`useMutation` Requirement:** Adapting `useMutation` for synchronous client-state updates (Zustand) required wrapping the synchronous store actions within the `mutationFn`, adding a layer of indirection primarily to meet the evaluation criteria.

 ## Future Improvements